Date of Award:

 To analyze the structural change of the alfalfa hay market milk price, feeder price, commodity price, dairy inventory, alfalfa ending stocks, alfalfa exports, a structural shift dummy variable, and two proxy variables representing costs and quality were regressed, explaining 76% of the variation in alfalfa hay price.
 A Chow-test of the divided data set provided evidence that a structural change occurred in the alfalfa hay market circa 1994.
 Percent changes in the independent variables and corresponding changes in alfalfa price were calculated, showing that milk price has the largest influence and dairy inventory has a smaller influence over alfalfa price.
 An in-sample forecast showed that the regression was able to predict alfalfa hay price to within an average of $14 of the actual price over the timeframe included in the analysis.

-Cann, Joseph Patrick, "Structural Change of the Western United States Alfalfa Hay Market and its Effect on the Western United States Dairy Industry" (2014).
+Cann, Joseph Patrick, "Structural Change of the Western United States Alfalfa Hay Market and Its Effect on the Western United States Dairy Industry" (2014).
 All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2118.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .